grain-lang/grain/stdlib/int32.md

 fromUint32 : Uint32 -> Int32
 ```

-Converts a Uint32 to a Int32.
+Converts a Uint32 to an Int32.

 Parameters: